angular/angular/adev/src/content/guide/http/testing.md

 httpTesting.verify();
 </docs-code>

-Note: `expectOne` will fail if the test has made more than one request which matches the given criteria.
+NOTE: `expectOne` will fail if the test has made more than one request which matches the given criteria.

 As an alternative to asserting on `req.method`, you could instead use an expanded form of `expectOne` to also match the request method: